McFuzzySquirrel/local-workbook-mcp/README.md

 Point your MCP-capable agent at the packaged server or use the CLI/web app launchers to negotiate workbook/server paths.
 All tools (`excel-list-structure`, `excel-search`, `excel-preview-table`) and resources (`excel://` URIs) follow the MCP spec, so they work with OpenAI agents, MCP bridges, or any compatible orchestrator.

+- `excel-search` responses include `nextCursor` when more rows remain—pass it back via the `cursor` argument to page through large datasets.
+- `excel-preview-table` now emits structured JSON along with CSV text.
+Use the `cursor` argument (and returned `nextCursor`) to stream large worksheets or tables a page at a time.
+The CLI understands `--cursor`, and the web UI exposes a "Load more" control plus a collapsible Preview panel with auto-complete worksheet names.

 Refer to [docs/UserGuide.md](docs/UserGuide.md) for detailed workflow examples, environment variables, and troubleshooting notes.

 ## Acknowledgements